I think there are plenty of guides to good writing out there, I won’t tell

 information and we don’t have time to sort through empty posts or, as Omar

-, process feeds which post a thousand times a
+learned on parental leave, process feeds which post a thousand times a

 day.